Set Your Org's External Org-Wide Defaults

 - Click anywhere on the Navigation Menu bar (1) and then click the Edit Default Navigation button (2).

 - Click Add Menu Item.
 Drag the new menu item so that it’s nested under Sales.

 - Object Type: Opportunity

 Test Opportunity Visibility in the Ursa Major Partner Portal

 Log in to the Ursa Major Partner Portal as your system administrator.
-The easiest way to do this is from.
+The easiest way to do this is from Salesforce Setup > Digital Experiences > All Sites > [site URL] .
 Navigate to the Opportunities menu item we just added.

 Look at all the opportunities you can see!

 Log in to the portal as Josh Davis.
-You can either use the credentials sent to you when you set up Josh as a community user, or use the Log in to Community as User option on his contact record.
+You can either use the credentials sent to you when you set up Josh as a site user, or use the Log in to Site as User option on his contact record.